Danell Leyva

+Early life and education

-Leyva has a sister, Dayanis Mesa, who is a television host.
-His stepfather and coach, Yin Alvarez (famous for his sideline theatrics during Danell's routines) and mother, Maria Gonzalez, were both members of Cuba's national gymnastics team.
+Leyva was born on October 30, 1991, in Cárdenas, Cuba.
+His stepfather and coach, Yin Alvarez (famous for his impassioned sideline accompaniment of every element of Danell's routines) and mother, Maria Gonzalez, were both members of Cuba's national gymnastics team.
+Leyva's biological father, Johan Leyva, lives in Spain.

 Gonzalez and Leyva defected to Miami when Leyva was two years old.
 Alvarez defected by swimming across the Rio Grande to the United States while his team was competing in Mexico.
 Together, Alvarez and Gonzalez opened a gym in Miami several years later, and they married in 2001.
-Leyva's biological father, Johan Leyva, lives in Spain.
+They settled in Miami.